 The next two situations make QSB stock more complex, and in these cases it is definitely time to call in an accountant, financial planner, or tax lawyer familiar with this provision.
 An article in The New York Times emphasizes the need to seek guidance from experienced advisors: see How A Tax Loophole Is Helping Silicon Valley Workers Save Millions.
-Let's run through the basics so that when you meet your advisor (or try to impress your friends!) you understand how these situations work.
+Let's run through the basics so that when you meet your advisor you understand how these situations work.

 Congress, in an effort to spur investment in small businesses, enacted Section 1202 of the IRC, which provided a 50% gain exclusion under the 1993 tax rates (the capital gains rate was 28% in 1993).
 For taxpayers in the 25% tax bracket or above, the enactment of Section 1202 reduced the tax rate on sales of certain QSB stock to 14%, which seemed a good deal when the long-term capital gains rates were 28% in 1993.

-The Small Business Jobs & Credit Act of 2010 provided that for qualified small business stock issued between September 27, 2010, and the end of 2010, the exclusion was 100% (i.e. 0% tax on the capital gains).
+The Small Business Jobs & Credit Act of 2010 provided that for qualified small business stock issued on or after September 28, 2010, through the end of 2010, the exclusion was 100% (i.e. 0% tax on the capital gains).
 Afterwards, Congress extended the expiration date of this provision through several tax laws and, for the duration of the extensions, it excluded capital gains from being added to the alternative minimum tax (AMT) income calculation.
 The Protecting Americans from Tax Hikes (PATH) Act of 2015 made permanent the special tax treatment for qualified small business stock.
-Therefore, the special treatment is now available for any QSB stock acquired after September 27, 2010.
+Therefore, the special treatment is now available for any QSB stock acquired on or after September 28, 2010.
 For the potential impact of making this exclusion provision permanent, see an article in Accounting Today.